-The only art women could create were tapestry and needlework, both still today considered as minor art.
+The only art women could create in Renaissance were tapestry and needlework, both still today considered as minor art.
 It was considered art with capital “A” only the painting, architecture and sculpture, the art that was allowed only to men.

 Now and then, any artist hoping to make it, need an apprenticeship and years of training in a workshop, but for a woman in the Italian Renaissance, each step in this path was forbidden.

-An example is the Grassi family crest: the family comissioned this crest, what brought her initial fame and artist’s recognition.
+An example is the Grassi family crest: the family comissioned this crest, what brought her initial fame and recognition.
 It was an extraordinary silver filigree crest that has inset 11 carved bottoms, these bottoms are in fact the stones of nectarines.
 One of these bottoms is the Madonna of mercy, in that one we can see how the Madonna is opening her cloak, showing to us the tiny little faces, a proof of her skill.

 By 1525 (she was 35 years old), she had honed her skills and in an audacious act entered the competition against her male contemporaries, she wanted to become one of the select team of sculptors working in the basilica of San Petronio, the most important church of Bologna, and she won.